spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/10-create-cluster-group.md

-4. Use the drop-down Menu **Select clusters** to add available host clusters.
+4. Use the **Select clusters** drop-down menu to add available host clusters.

 <InfoBox>

- Be aware that only host clusters created under the current scope are available.
-Host clusters created under the current project or at the tenant scope are eligible to be added.
-Host clusters created in another project scope do not qualify for selection.
+ Only host clusters created under the current scope are available to add to a cluster group.
+You can add host clusters created under the current project or at the tenant scope.
+You cannot add host clusters that were created in another project scope.

 </InfoBox>

-5. Click on **Next** once you have added all the host clusters you wish to include.
+5. Click **Next** once you have added all the host clusters you wish to include.

 6. Review the configuration options for **Host Clusters Config** and **Virtual Clusters Config**.